 Results will be posted no later than Sunday evening and you will have until 8:00 p.m. the Monday after the race weekend to email DINEEN (see CONTACT tab for email address) with any scoring issues.

 At 8:01 p.m. the Monday after the race weekend, RESULTS ARE FINAL and no changes can be or will be made beyond this point.
-The only way this will be extended is if there is an issue with uploading the results and/or the viewing of the results.
+The only way this will be extended is if there is an issue with uploading the results and/or the viewing of the results, this includes year end results.
 There will be a message posted on the website if this occurs.

 Penalties will be assessed by the officials only based on the severity of the offense.